GreensboroAI/CNN-LSTM/README.md

 # Input creation
 Explore the best way to change short clips of movies in to image frames.
 Create a function that clips movies to a certain number of frames.
 From quick reading on the subject as long as movement of the subject is not too fast we can prob get away with 12-15 frames per second.
 So for a 10 second clip it would only require 120-150 frames be extracted.

-If we create a function that looks for movie in each subfolder and then extracts the images to that subfolder.
-We can then use our current function that creates tensors from images with a few tweaks to make sure that it only detects .jpg files.
+If we create a function that looks for a movie in each subfolder and then creates the images from that movie and puts them in that subforlder.
+We can then use our current function that creates tensors from images with a few tweaks to make sure that it only detects the image files (skipping over any movie files).

+We could potentially create a single function that takes a movie and converts it all the way to a list of tensors that we can use, perhaps in the long run examine this option.